sampsyo/cs6120/content/blog/2020-12-09-slp/index.md

 The algorithm proceeds in 4 steps:

-1. First, identify pairs of independent, memory loads from adjacent locations.
+1. First, identify pairs of independent memory loads from adjacent locations.
    These are natural candidates for SIMD loads.
 This is generally done by some enabling analysis as an initial step.
-We add these adjacent loads to a set, effectively the set of lists of independent, isomorphic instructions that we want to combine into a single SIMD instruction.
+We add these adjacent loads to a pack, effectively the list of independent, isomorphic instructions that we want to combine into a single SIMD instruction.
+We store all these packs in a set.
    ![phase1](phase1.png)
 2. We now need to extend this set to contain non-memory operations.
 Since we want to take advantage of loaded data, we look for operations that use the packed data that we loaded before.
 We do this by following the uses and defs on the list of instructions that we packed.
-We can combine two statements into the current set:
+We can combine two statements into the current set if:
    - The statements do the same operation on independent data.
    - It is beneficial to execute these at once rather than as multiple instructions.
 If the data is already packed, then there's no additional